ashwoods/mixtape/README.md

 p.run(autoplay=True)  # init of pipeline (i.e. bus) and sets the pipeline to playing state (default)
 ```

-To gain more control over the player you can run the main loop in a background thread:
+You can run a loop and the player in a background thread:

 ```python
 from mixtape import AsyncPlayer as Player